hisorange/browser-detect/README.md

     $response .= '<script src="firefox-fix.js"></script>';
 }

-// Sometime You may want to serve different content based on the OS. if (Browser::isAndroid()) {
+// Sometimes You may want to serve different content based on the OS. if (Browser::isAndroid()) {
     $response .= '<a>Install our Android App!</a>';
 } elseif (Browser::isMac() && Browser::isMobile()) {